Patient Acceptance Fact Sheet

 Patient Acceptance Policy

-Explicit acceptance criteria for defining the patient population evaluated at the sleep facility ensures all patient evaluations are within the scope of the professional expertise, technical competence, capability of the staff and appropriate for the facility.
+Explicit acceptance criteria for defining the patient population at each service location ensure that all evaluations are within the scope of professional expertise, technical competence, staff capability, and are appropriate for the service location.

 This policy should be comprehensive and describe: